Pot Bowling Tournament Rules

 11.4.2.
 It is possible that out of the total number of bowlers on a roster, when we make the teams, there could be one, two or even three bowlers left over, not enough to make a team.
-Those bowlers scores will be carried over to the following days event.
+A method to handle those bowlers has been established temporarily pending acceptance of the final rules.

 12. Maintaining Averages